-The U.S. scrap recycling industry’s significant contributions to environmental protection, resource conservation, and sustainability are dependent upon government policies that understand and recognize these benefits and that promote their growth.
+The U.S. scrap recycling industry’s significant contributions to environmental protection, resource conservation, and sustainability can be enhanced by government policies (e.g., incentives for technology, a recognition that scrap is not waste and recycling is not disposal, etc.) that understand, recognize, and promote these benefits and their growth.

 The scrap recycling industry depends both on domestic manufacturing and access to global markets.
 Scrap exports account for well over 25 percent of the industry’s economic activity and support more than 134,000 American jobs.
 U.S. exports totaled $19.2 billion in 2019, contributing more than $33 billion to the U.S. economy.